|

 The Day of Resurrection 9 – Paradise at last!

-The believers, having endured the wait for the reckoning – some shaded beneath the Throne of Allah, others standing in sweat that reached their ankles, knees or even their necks, will have witnessed the intercession of the Prophet ﷺ until reckoning began.
-They would have been sorted into groups, had their deeds presented and crossed the Sirat bridge stretched over the depths of Hell.
-It will be finer than a hair, sharper than a sword, and beneath it the roaring of the Fire can be heard like a beast inhaling and exhaling in fury.
+The believers, having endured the wait for the reckoning to begin, some shaded beneath the Throne of Allah, others standing in sweat that reached their ankles, knees or even their necks, will have witnessed the intercession of the Prophet ﷺ until reckoning began.
+They would have been sorted into groups, had their deeds presented and have seen the Sirat bridge stretched over the raging flames of Hell.
+The bridge will be finer than a hair, sharper than a sword, and beneath it the roaring of the Fire can be heard like a beast inhaling and exhaling in fury.

-They would have been surrounded by utter darkness, except for the light of their faith that they had cultivated through prayer, charity, and their connection with the Quran.
+They would have been surrounded by utter darkness, except for the light that was generated by their prayers, charity, and their connection with the Quran during their lives.
 Each person’s light will shine according to their deeds.
 Some will have a radiance stretching ahead of them, while others will have only a faint flicker at their feet, dimming and returning as they falter.
 The air will be filled with cries:

 رَبَّنَا أَتْمِمْ لَنَا نُورَنَا وَاغْفِرْ لَنَا